dequelabs/axe-core/doc/developer-guide.md

 aXe runs a series of tests to check for accessibility of content and functionality on a website.
 A test is made up of a series of Rules which are, themselves, made up of Checks. aXe executes these Rules asynchronously and, when the Rules are finished running, runs a callback function which is passed a Result structure.
 Since some Rules run on the page level while others do not, tests will also run in one of two ways.
 If a document is specified, the page level rules will run, otherwise they will not.

+aXe 3.0 supports open Shadow DOM: see our virtual DOM APIs and test utilities for developing axe-core moving forward.
+Note: we do not and cannot support closed Shadow DOM.

 1. [Getting Started](#getting-started)
 1. [Architecture Overview](#architecture-overview)
 	1. [Rules](#rules)